-When seniors claim unemployment benefits after losing their job, they receive temporary financial assistance through the Federal-State Unemployment Insurance (UI) Program.
-After filing an unemployment benefits claim, elderly workers receive compensation for a portion of their regular working income.
+When eligible seniors claim unemployment benefits after losing their job, they receive temporary financial assistance through the Federal-State Unemployment Insurance (UI) Program.
+After filing a successful unemployment benefits claim, elderly workers receive compensation for a portion of their regular working income.
 As such, these federal unemployment benefits help seniors to pay for their daily living expenses as they search for new work in their field.
 After claiming benefits for unemployment, seniors must maintain their eligibility status by filing weekly or biweekly claims through their State Unemployment Insurance Agency.
 However, seniors may only claim unemployment compensation for a certain amount of time, unless they qualify for an extension.
 To qualify for an unemployment benefits extension, claimants must exhaust all other UI benefits, including Trade Readjustment Allowances and Disaster Unemployment Assistance.
 To learn more about how to claim unemployment benefits each week and to discover the many advantages of doing so, review the information below.

 When I claim unemployment benefits, how does this affect me?